 To date, management has made the conversion project a high priority and committed to a structured approach to the required changes.
 Transition team members have been identified and responsibilities are being determined.
 At this stage, key areas of consideration are primary conversion requirements, conversion requirements at both the parent and subsidiary levels, responsibilities of team leaders, task owners and responsibilities, start and end dates for tasks, estimations of time requirements and measurement and reporting of percentage of completion of task requirements.

-Currently, management is in the process of identifying the technology changes and tools required to ensure the success of the conversion, as well as the external consultants needed to advise throughout the project.
-To date, management has identified the need for a staged transition approach.
+Management has identified the technology changes and tools required to ensure the success of the conversion, as well as the external consultants needed to advise the company throughout the project.